shakilmith/documentaion/spring-boot/data-store/h2/index.md

 3. Import the unzip spring-boot-example project into your favourite Ide.

 Eclipse: Open your Eclipse (STS) Ide.
-File > Import > Maven > Existing Maven projects > Next > Browse your sping boot project (Reside our example spring boot project) > Click Finish.
+File > Import > Maven > Existing Maven projects > Next > Browse your spring boot project (Reside our example spring boot project) > Click Finish.
 Please wait few seconds to complete the whole process and resolving the maven dependencies.

-Intellij Ide: Open your Inellij Ide, then File > Open > Browse the existing spring boot project > Clikc Ok.
+Intellij Ide: Open your Intellij Ide, then File > Open > Browse the existing spring boot project > Click Ok.
 Likewise eclipse, wait few seconds to resolve maven/Gradle dependencies.

-4. You appliation structure should be like this
+4. You application structure should be like this

 ![Alt text](img-1.jpg)

-5. Add the following h2 database related metadata in your appliacation.properties file located in resources folder.
+5. Add the following h2 database related metadata in your application.properties file located in resources folder.

 ```js
 spring.datasource.url=jdbc:h2:mem:testdb